Kotlin/kotlin-spec/src/kotlin.core/type-inference.md

 further type inference of other values) if it is dominated by a smart casting condition, is, for every condition:

-- If the condition is a nullability condition, the intersection of the type it had before (including the results of smart casting performed for other conditions) and type `kotlin.Any`;
+- If the condition is a nullability condition, the [intersection][Type intersection] of the type it had before (including the results of smart casting performed for other conditions) and type `kotlin.Any`;
-- If the condition is a type condition, the intersection of the type it had before (including the results of smart casting performed for other conditions) and the assumed type of the condition.
+- If the condition is a type condition, the [intersection][Type intersection] of the type it had before (including the results of smart casting performed for other conditions) and the assumed type of the condition.